invisibleacropolis-ops/NagaKang/docs/step3_pattern_bridge_walkthrough.md

 ```

 Feed the returned `loudness` table into a notebook plot or tracker UI to show
 musicians how dynamics evolve across the phrase.
+The automation log now lists
+per-step velocity events alongside gates and retriggers, making it easy to
+double-check how expressive MIDI data mapped into sampler playback.

 ## Next Steps